-^{12.} Appendix B aims to replicate Table 2 for the non-oil sector.
-The resulting volatility of the cyclical component of consumption is slightly lower than that of output (0.99), suggesting that the 1.16 reported here might be distorted by the existence of oil.
 One possible explanation is that total GDP is a composite of a highly volatile non-oil output and a relatively steady oil production.
-Such an economy is subject to shocks coming from large swings in oil prices, which impact the demand-side of the non-oil economy but are squeezed out of the system without exerting much of a multiplying effect (i.e., via capital flight).
+Such an economy is subject to shocks coming from large cyclical swings in oil prices, which impact the demand-side of the non-oil economy (as gathered by the Solow residuals) but are squeezed out of the system without exerting much of a multiplying effect (i.e. via capital flight).